Phyks/cozyweboob/README.md

   required by the associated Weboob backend.
 * `id` should be a unique string of your choice, to uniquely identify this run of the specified module with the specified set of parameters.
+* `actions` is an optional list of actions to perform.
+It should contains two keys, `fetch` and `download`.
+For each key, you can either pass `true` to completely handle the actions, or a map of capabilities associated to list of contents to fetch.
+  Typically, you can pass `"fetch": { "CapDocument": ["bills"]}` to fetch only bills from the `CapDocuments` capability.
+You can also pass `"download": { "CapDocument": ["someID"] }` to download a specific id (which can be either type of fields in the `CapDocument` capability).
+  If not provided, the default is to fetch only, and do not download anything.

 ## Output JSON file